smartbugs/smartbugs-wild/README.md

 | Total                         | 2263096 |
 | Unique Solidity Contracts     | 47398   |
 | LOC of the unique contracts   | 9693457 |

+## License

+The license in the file `LICENSE` applies to all the files in this repository, except for all the files in the `contracts` folder.
+The files in this folder are publicly available, were obtained using the [Etherscan APIs](https://etherscan.io/apis), and retain their original licenses.
+Please contact us for any additional questions.